 Deadline: March 1st

-As one of the few full scholarships for master’s degree programs, the Nurse Leaders for North America Scholarship is delivered by the Global Scholarship Alliance (GSA) to cover tuition, books, and fees for international nurses enrolling in an accredited RN-to-MSN or BSN-to-MSN program in the United States.
-Qualified applicants must have active registered nursing licensure, select a clinical nursing shortage area, and sign a multi-year commitment to working in a high-volume acute healthcare facility.
+This is one of the only full scholarships for master’s degree programs you will find.
+The Nurse Leaders for North America Scholarship is delivered by the Global Scholarship Alliance.
+The scholarship covers tuition, books, and fees for international nurses.
+Candidates must be enrolling in an accredited RN-to-MSN or BSN-to-MSN program.
+The program must be in the United States.
+Qualified applicants must have active registered nursing licensure.
+They must select a clinical nursing shortage area.
+And must sign a multi-year commitment to working in a high-volume acute care facility.

 Contact